Today we’re sharing these pre k color by number sheets for young kids to have fun and learn!

 In the past, we’ve made some color by number sheets geared towards older children, but today we’re sharing some that are perfect for eager little learners in pre k.

 Read on below to see how to use these printables with your children.

 Pre k kids will giggle at these cute little color by number worksheets.
 They’re a fun hidden picture activity that’ll keep your kids engaged and learning!

 If you’re using these worksheets with kids who can’t read yet, there’s a simple tip to allowing your child to do this worksheet on their own.
 After you’ve printed off the page they’ll be working on, just separate out the crayons they need and color each crayon in with the appropriate color.

-This way, your child doesn’t have to ask you each time they move onto another number.
-Now they just look at the crayon, see the color green, move their finger across and see it equals number two.
+This way, your child doesn’t have to ask you each time they move on to another number.
+Now they just look at the crayon, see the color green, move their finger across and see it equals the number two.